A Commitment to Family Farms

 Agricultural Economy

-North Carolina's farm and agribusiness sectors are a powerhouse—contributing over $111 billion annually to our state economy.
+North Carolina's farm and agribusiness sectors are a powerhouse—contributing over $111 billion annually to our state's economy.
 NC Agriculture Economic Impact 2024

 We must expand value-added opportunities, keep land in production, and protect farmers from excessive regulation and rising development pressures.